-Due to the protests ( and against the protests of my mother) I am going to Turkey this fall.
+Due to the protests in Turkey, I am going to Turkey this fall.

 Kristi and I had been kicking around many possibilities for travels.
-We went so far as to buy guidebooks for Burma and the Philippines and we’d talked about going to Eastern Europe or India.
+We went so far as to buy guidebooks for Burma and the Philippines and we’d talked about going to Eastern Europe or India as well.
 I was passively checking tickets, but nothing too serious.
 We were sort of in the flirting stage of the relationship with a few countries.

 Then something started happening.
 The tickets to Istanbul kept getting cheaper and cheaper.
 And cheaper.
 Now, we are in a relationship with Turkey.